Give me six hours to chop down a tree and I will spend the first four sharpening the axe.

 Ever wondered why some people are stuck, unable to move on?
 Meditation helps us by avoiding getting attached or fixated on anything.
 We train and build ourselves to let go and move on when necessary.
 In other words, we’re unlikely to be stuck.
 We can rapidly detach and switch between different conversations, trails of thoughts, problems and situations.
 We ease into what needs to get done quickly, do it efficiently and move to the next task.
 Even if we fail, we take the lessons learned and move on.
 We’re not the ones to brood over our failures.

-When this this powerful attention is directed towards a task or problem or situation, our productivity and creativity can reach new levels we’ve never experienced before.
+When this powerful attention is directed towards a task or problem or situation, our productivity and creativity can reach new levels we’ve never experienced before.

 Think about how it would feel if you went about doing your work or daily routine with all stress removed and feeling happy and lucky from within?
 A lot of time is wasted by us when we feel the pressure and stress of having to complete the work.
 Occupational Stress is a field of study and topic by itself what we’ve dealt with before.
 What if you started liking the work you are given?
 It’s possible when meditation helps you eliminate the stress in your life.
 You feel like you’re smoothly navigating through your work.